bss9395/bss9395.github.io/_zh/Timeline/Moments/Things_that_You_don't_Know.md

 --------------------------------------------------------------------------------

-I do have a feel on her, she is so brilliant and so impressive, there is no one like her.
+I do have a feel on her, a feel that is beyond words.

+She is so brilliant and so impressive, there is no one like her.

 I can't explain why, and I think vice versa.